 An hour’s drive south, we arrive in Kettering just as the sun sets over the D’Entrecasteaux Channel through the windows of our cosy Heron’s Rise Vineyard (a small local producer of Tassie Pinot Noir and, uniquely, a white from Muller Thurgau grapes) cottage.

 We’re not quite in cider country yet, but at its doorstep.

-After a good night’s sleep, where the silence of the Tasmanian country side is so complete that it feels like a heavy blanket cloaking us, we wake early with jet lag.
+After a good night’s sleep, where the silence of the Tasmanian countryside is so complete that it feels like a heavy blanket cloaking us, we wake early with jet lag.

 As we drive along the two-lane highway I see telltale signs of our arrival in apple country – stacks of crates at the road’s edge and clouds of netting float above the fruit trees to protect them from the pecking beaks of greedy birds.

 The wide blue Tasmania sky wraps around the low green building and the cherry orchard to the side of it, where they gather fruit for their Cerise Apple Cherry Cider.

-The space is fitted with the tried-and-true configuration of bar, cider taps and fridge filled with bottles for sale.
+The space is fitted with the tried-and-true configuration of bar, cider taps and a fridge filled with bottles for sale.